-In the past we’ve shared some of our favorite free photo editors, among other cool freebies that are perfect for ecommerce.
-We could have stopped there, but there is such a wealth of resources living online that we just couldn’t keep them to ourselves.
-Here are the best places to find free photos to use for your commercial use, the best tools to create Pin worthy pics and the hot new place to share them.
+In the past we’ve shared some of our favorite hacks for taking photos that are perfect for ecommerce.
+Here are the best places to find photos to use for commercial use, the free photo apps ls to create Pin worthy pics, and a hot new place to share them.

-Now that you have an arsenal of sweet, share worthy pictures, sign up for some sites to get your stuff out and in front of the right audiences.
+Now that you have an arsenal of sweet, share-worthy pictures, get your stuff in front of the right audiences.
 Most ecommerce business owners are already marketing on Pinterest, Instagram and Facebook, but there’s a new kid on the block that could bring you closer to your niche.
 We Heart It is a photo sharing site where users browse through tags that interest them and curate photos that they “heart.”
-If you are a fashion retailer or your target market is highly engaged, tech-savvy millennial, this could be the newest social platform for you to check out.
-Create an account, upload content and start following people with similar interests to what you sell.
+If you are a fashion retailer or your target market is highly engaged, tech-savvy millennials, this could be the newest social platform for you to check out.
+Create an account, upload content, and start following people with similar interests to what you sell.

 Are there any other photo editing or streaming sites that you swear by?
 Where have you had success so far?
 Let us know in the comments, and we can build a follow up post to share!